 There have been some famous match races in history, but this match race just might be the most unusual one yet.
 Greyhounds are known for their blistering speed, and Thoroughbred racehorses are bred and trained to be some of the fastest horses on earth.
-But which is faster – a Thoroughbred or a Greyhound?
+But which is faster: a Thoroughbred or Greyhound?
 This match race puts both to the test.

-Truth is, both Thoroughbreds and Greyhounds achieve about the top speed – approximately 43 or 44 miles per hour.
-The caveat: Every single Thoroughbred and every single Greyhound isn’t capable of reaching this top speed.
-We’re talking about the top of the top, the fastest individuals in each species.
+Truth is, both Thoroughbreds and Greyhounds achieve about the same top speed, approximately 43 or 44 miles per hour.
+The caveat is that every single Thoroughbred and every single Greyhound isn't capable of reaching this top speed.
+We're talking about the top of the top, the fastest individuals in each species.
 So, the question of who is fastest gets a little cloudy.

 This match race puts one Thoroughbred racehorse against one racing Greyhound.
 A specially designed track allows the two to race side by side.
 Take a look at what happens.